tlienart/Xranklin.jl/docs/syntax/extensions.md

 \newcommand{\command}[nargs]{definition}
 ```

-where `nargs` is the number or "arguments" of the command and the definition is any valid Franklin markdown with `#1`, `#2`, ... indicating where arguments must be placed.
+where `nargs` is the number of arguments of the command and the definition is any valid Franklin markdown with `#1`, `#2`, ... indicating where arguments must be placed.
 Examples will make all this much clearer.

 First, the case without arguments: